-Neck Pain Treatment at Kosak Chiropractic of Omaha
+Neck Pain Treatment at Kosak Chiropractic

 Here at Kosak Chiropractic and Acupuncture, we help patients who suffer from neck pain.
 We treat neck injuries ranging from upper cervical spine pain to whiplash.
 Whether you have a neck injury or chronic neck pain that is preventing you from having total mobility—our chiropractor can assist you.
 Our drug-free neck treatments include comprehensive chiropractic services, such as spinal adjustments and acupuncture.
 Find out more about how we use these treatments to resolve neck pain naturally and without surgery.

 Neck pain can have a big impact on your quality of life.
 Neck pain can make it hard to sleep, work and have fun.
 It can also lead to Headaches and Migraines.
 If you suffer from neck pain in Omaha, chiropractic care can help you get the treatment you need to relieve your pain and enjoy life.
 At Kosak Chiropractic & Acupuncture, we use a range of chiropractic techniques to help our patients manage their neck pain and heal from neck injuries.

 - Neck Stretches & Tips

 Neck pain can be due to poor posture or lack of ergonomic practices in the workplace.
 This is a type of personal work-related injury that occurs quite often.
 You can also suffer from neck pain due to an injury, such as an auto accident or sports injury.
 For traumatic neck injuries involving sudden twisting or movements of the neck, you may have a herniated disc in the upper spine along with torn neck ligaments.
 If left untreated, this can develop into whiplash.